trinajstica/baar/README.md

 - Extract archive:
     - `baar x <archive> [dest_dir] [-p password]`
         - Extract all files from `<archive>` into `dest_dir` (current directory if omitted).
+        - When run as root (for example with `sudo`), BAAR attempts to restore the original ownership (uid/gid) stored in the archive.
+When executed as a regular user, extracted files are created using the extracting user's ownership.
+                - Example (owner restoration when run as root):
+                    ```sh
+                    sudo ./baar x my.baar ./out
+                    ls -l ./out
+                    # files previously owned by root inside the archive will be restored as root-owned here
+                    ```

 - List contents:
     - `baar l <archive> [-j|--json]`